RafaelAngelRamirez/jenkins-docker/README.md

 # jenkins-docker
-Docker image for jenkins with docker support
+Docker image for jenkins with docker support.

-##Note-  Chnage the line `docker-ce=17.12.1~ce` depending on ther version of docker client you need to use.
+Get the latest docker installation avaliable for debian.
+Adds a Jenkins user to the docker group.